TiiKoh/tiikoh.github.io/cmdline_course.md

 layout: default
 ---

-The course was intended as a gentle introduction to command-line tools for linguists.
+The course was intended mainly as a gentle introduction to command-line tools for linguists.
 It was organised as an online course, with weekly assignments and a final project.
-The course aimed to cover the fundamentals of Unix-like command-line environments that are relevant to linguists.
+The course aimed to cover the fundamentals of Unix-like command-line environments, and especially those that are relevant to linguists.

-According to the [course page](https://courses.helsinki.fi/en/kik-lg218/126710126), after completing the course, students are able to:
+According to the [course page](https://courses.helsinki.fi/en/kik-lg218/126710126), after completing the course, students should be able to:

 - operate in a Unix-like environment.
 - use Unix command-line on a Windows or Mac OSX computer.